materiaraiding/materiaraiding-old/_ultimate/dsr.md

 The Main tank will then face Nidhogg south and continue to take auto-attacks.
 After one more **south-facing** drachenlance, Nidhogg will cast his enrage: **Revenge of the Horde**

 ## **Phase 4: Eyes**
+{: .tanks }
+> Tanks should communicate which eye they are taking before this phase, as each eye deals auto-attacks.
+Generally in OCE, MT takes the **Red** eye, and OT takes the **Blue** eye.

 Everyone will begin this phase by grouping on top of Alphinaud as he walks into the arena.